bootlin/pdf-link-checker/README.rst

   Specifies the maximum number of allowed threads (default: 100).

-  To speedup the run, pdf-linkchecker will launch several threads in order to check several links in parallel.
+  To speedup the run, pdf-link-checker will launch several threads in order to check several links in parallel.
   This option allows to set a limit to the number of threads.